An introduction to Las Vegas

 As for the course itself, it is a carpet of green, oasis-like with thousands of trees dotted throughout the site.
 There is water which comes into play on a handful of holes and the well positioned bunkers are used sparingly, but mostly to protect greens.

-The last course on this list is the immaculate Reflection Bay, located on the shore of Las Vegas Lake.
+One of the last courses on this list is the immaculate Reflection Bay, located on the shore of Las Vegas Lake.
 This is a good half hour’s drive from the Strip and is an immensely idyllic spot.

 Reflection Bay is another Jack Nicklaus signature creation, with the layout running from the banks of the lake up into the higher ground where luxury properties also enjoy the magnificent views.